-Immediately following the filing deadline, media representatives normally request copies of all campaign finance statements and may report findings in the local newspaper and radio.
+Immediately following the financial disclosure filing deadlines, media representatives normally request copies of all campaign finance statements and may report findings in the local newspaper and radio.
 The statements are public records and any interested person is allowed to review and obtain copies.
 State law requires all statements to be posted on the City's website or provided to the Lt.
 Governor's office.

-No anonymous donations amounting to \$50 or more can be accepted by candidates.
-If this type of donation is received and the donor cannot be located, the money must be given to the City, County, or a charity of the candidate's choice.
+No anonymous donations can be accepted by candidates.
+If this type of donation is received and the donor cannot be located, the money must be given to the City, County, or a 501(c)(3) charity of the candidate's choice.
 Campaign funds cannot be used to pay family members working on the campaign or for personal use.
 Campaign funds can be used for the candidate's childcare costs while campaigning or performing office duties.
 All donations, whether monetary or in-kind, and all expenses must be itemized on the disclosure form.

-WHERE TO FILE STATEMENTS: Please hand deliver, mail, or email the statement so that it will be received prior to the deadline, to the attention of the Election Official, Michelle Kellogg, City Recorder, 445 Marsac Ave., Park City UT 84060; (435) 615-5007, michelle.kellogg@parkcity.org.
+WHERE TO FILE STATEMENTS: Please email the statement prior to the deadline, to the attention of the Election Official: Michelle Kellogg, michelle.kellogg@parkcity.org.